xovox/RetroTink-Setup/README.md

 # RetroTink-Setup

-I *love* my RetroPie, and I really want to use my RetroTink with it.
-I don't like the custom RetroTink's interface, I need something family-friendly... not exclusively engineer-friendly. 😁  I'm sure my use of an emoji in my README.md disqualifies me as an engineer now!
+I *love* my RetroPie, and I really want to use my RetroTink with it... but I don't like the custom RetroTink's interface, I need something family-friendly... not exclusively engineer-friendly. 😁  I'm sure my use of an emoji in my README.md disqualifies me as an engineer now!

 This project is designed to make running RetroPie with a RetroTink as seamless as possible.
 There are other projects that deal with it, but I found myself rewriting them to fix really obnoxious issues... so here we are!